-As the prices of new and used vehicles continue to rise and gas prices remain historically high, businesses are increasingly forced to ask whether the company car is still worth it.
+As the prices of new vehicles continue to rise and vehicle operations costs remain historically high, businesses are increasingly forced to ask whether the company car is still worth it.

-Are today's vehicles actually worth the prices being paid for them?
-Many consumers have decided to stick with their used vehicles for now, which contributes to increased maintenance costs.
-Supply-chain disruptions have increased prices on certain car parts, while demand for maintenance of used vehicles has stayed robust, pushing mechanics to have to charge more.
+Supply-chain disruptions have increased prices on certain car parts, while demand for maintenance of used vehicles has remained high due to more people holding on to older vehicles.
+These factors are pushing mechanics to have to charge more.

 All told, with car prices high, gas prices high, and fleet insurance premiums higher than ever, organizations that provide vehicles to employees face difficult challenges in maintaining and updating their fleet.
-With used car prices also at record highs (27% higher in September 2021 than in September 2020), there may not be a better time to begin selling off company vehicles and shifting course.
+With used car prices remaining historically high but gradually falling and expected to continue falling, there may not be a better time to begin selling off company vehicles and shifting course.

 Fleet vehicle costs and employee benefits

 The biggest objection to moving partially or fully away from providing company-owned or company-leased vehicles is the popularity of that benefit with employees.
 In many industries it is simply expected that the organization offer a vehicle as part of its benefits package – particularly for certain roles in the company.